13 Reasons Why Resin Is Yellowing [And Fixes]

 High humidity levels during the curing process can trigger yellowing in epoxy resin.
 Excess moisture can react with the epoxy and cause it to become discolored.

-It’s very important to work in a controlled environment with proper ventilation and humidity levels, ensuring that moisture doesn’t negatively impact your resin projects.
-Yellowing epoxy can sometimes be triggered by moisture.
+It’s very important to work in a controlled environment with proper ventilation and humidity levels, so that moisture doesn’t negatively impact your resin projects.

 why resin is turning yellow humidity